A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data

 \subsection{Usage}

-\paragraph{Data Sharing.} Synthetic tabular data based on LLMs is increasingly used to facilitate safe data sharing and privacy aware anonymization.
+\paragraph{Data Sharing.} Synthetic tabular data based on LLMs is increasingly used to facilitate safe data sharing and privacy-aware anonymization.
 By producing records that maintain statistical fidelity to the source distribution while differing from original data points, organizations can release or exchange datasets without compromising sensitive or personally identifiable information.
 This capability is especially important in regulated domains such as healthcare and finance.
 In these fields, synthetic data serves as a compliant mechanism for collaboration between different institutions \citep{miletic2024large,barr2025clinicalsynthetic,long2025llm}.

 In this context, \citet{miletic2024large} benchmark LLMs based on the Transformer architecture against baseline models such as CTGAN \citep{xu2019modelingtabulardatausing}.
 They show that larger language models yield superior downstream classification utility and maintain competitive performance even at smaller scales.
-Furthermore, \citet{barr2025clinicalsynthetic} show that GPT-4o is capable of generating clinical tabular data in a zero shot manner and achieving high fidelity in terms of the statistical properties within each column.
+Furthermore, \citet{barr2025clinicalsynthetic} show that GPT-4o is capable of generating clinical tabular data in a zero-shot manner and achieving high fidelity in terms of the statistical properties within each column.
 This performance is especially high when the model is guided by descriptive statistics.
 However, the authors did not directly evaluate downstream utility or the risks of duplication and memorization.
 They highlighted these areas as important directions for further study.

 Beyond the imitation of individual rows, frameworks such as LLM-TabFlow use the reasoning capabilities of LLMs to capture logical relationships between columns and synthesize data within a latent space.
-This approach helps to optimize the trade off between fidelity, utility, and privacy \citep{long2025llm}.
+This approach helps optimize the trade-off between fidelity, utility, and privacy \citep{long2025llm}.
 Together, these findings indicate that synthesis driven by LLMs is becoming a practical way to share sensitive tables under strict regulatory constraints.

 \paragraph{Data Augmentation.} In situations characterized by data scarcity or a lack of rare feature combinations, generation driven by LLMs provides a way to increase training distributions.
 This approach helps to improve class balance and the ability of models to generalize to new data \citep{seedat2023curated,tran2024differentially,kim2025epiceffectivepromptingimbalancedclass,yang2024language}.